a threat to idaho

 For Idaho, the stakes are enormous.
 A quagga mussels are incredibly invasive, clogging irrigation systems that farmers depend on, disrupting hydropower facilities that supply affordable energy, and threatening the delivery of water across the state.
 These impacts would not only drive up costs for irrigators, but also lead to higher utility bills for households.
 Quagga mussels also create monocultures that would eliminate Idaho’s biological diversity and devastate ecosystems and fish populations.
 The financial toll of quagga mussels is estimated in the hundreds of millions of dollars of direct and indirect costs.

-In 2023 and 2024, ISDA treated the Snake River’s infested area with chelated copper, both treatments reduced the quagga mussel population.
+In 2023, 2024, and 2025, ISDA treated the Snake River’s infested area with chelated copper, all three treatments not only reduced, but contained the quagga mussel infestation.
 Potholes (ephemeral ponds) outside the river were also treated with potassium chloride (Potash) in early 2025.
-The 2025 treatment utilized the chelated copper product, Natrix, which began September 30 and concluded October 14.
+The 2025 treatment utilized the chelated copper product, Natrix.

 A mandatory inspection and decontamination zone from watercraft remains in place along the Snake River from Broken Bridge to Hansen Bridge to prevent the spread.
 Together, these treatments, monitoring efforts, and containment measures have not only kept the infestation contained but has significantly reduced the impacted area.